vincedarley/cewe-layout/README.md

 - If you don't quite like any, you can delete some photos, add some new photos (or a text-box) and try again.
 - If you want an exact grid layout (e.g. 2 rows of 4 photos, all identically sized), try the "Gridify" algorithm instead of Fan-GA.
 - Adjust edge gaps and internal gaps for a different look
 8) Hit "Save Modified" when you are done with the page.
 The photos used disappear from your "-photos" directory - they've been moved into the photo album.
 This is very helpful, since you can then focus only on the photos you've not yet added.
 If there are photos I've decided I no longer want, I simply delete them from the "-photos" directory (they are exported copies, so no harm deleting them).
+If for some reason you've added the same photo twice (to one or more pages), you will get an error on saving.
 9) Move to the next empty page and go back to step 6.
 If you have no more empty pages, open in CEWE Creator to add some more.

 Once you're done: open the book in CEWE Creator and do any fine-tuning you wish.
 Typically: